TastyTales/16TypesVoresonalityTest/README.md

-- Finished all Predator Descriptions v2
+- Finished all Descriptions v2

 Work to be done:

-Descriptions to rewrite:
-IEPX W/U,
-SVAN W/U,
-SVAX W/U,
-SVPN W/U,
-SVPX W/U,
-SEAN W/U,
-SEAX W/U,
-SEPN W/U,
-SEPX W/U.

 Add Percentages.

+Pretty it Up.

+Rework Descriptions to follow format ("You are" or "IEPN is").

+Add relationships with other types.
+Add 'Type overview page'